Reeperc/password-generator/README.md

 ## Usage

-To generate a password, run the following command in your terminal (it's just an exmeple):
+To generate a password, run the following command in your terminal (it's just an example):

 ```
 python3 password_generator.py --length 16 --no-digits